NUS-Advanced-Robotics-Centre/ME5413_Final_Project/README.md

 - [x] Implement the template matching method for object detection.
 - [x] Implement the `ORB` or `SIFT` method for object detection. (`find_object_2d`)
 - [ ] Train a YOLO detctor for object detection. (may be trained from a small `mnist` dataset)
-- [ ] Attemp to use the RGB-D camera to detect the object.
+- [ ] Attempt to use the RGB-D camera to detect the object.
-- [ ] Attemp to use the stereo camera to detect the object.
+- [ ] Attempt to use the stereo camera to detect the object.
 - [ ] Capture the `cone` in the gazebo world from the camera.

 ### Localization